 Lead in Denver’s Drinking Water

 Lead enters tap water through old lead service pipes and lead-containing plumbing.
-10% of taps test for lead in Denver, had concentrations over 11 parts per billion which is just under the EPA federal action level of 15 parts per billion.
+10% of taps test for lead in Denver, had concentrations over 6.7 parts.
 To make matters worse, houses built after 1986 were most likely built with lead plumbing and lead fixtures.
 EPA and CDC both recognize that there is no safe level of lead, especially for children.

 Chromium 6 in Denver’s Drinking Water